sizeofvoid/libopeninput/doc/user/device-quirks.rst

     Some laptops are prone to registering touchpad clicks when the case is bent.
 Indicates that clicks should be ignored if no fingers are on the touchpad.
+ModelScrollOnMiddleClick
+    Some mice can generate unwanted high-resolution scroll events when the wheel is pressed.
+Increases the scroll threshold required to start scrolling to avoid accidentally scrolling when middle clicking.
 AttrSizeHint=NxM, AttrResolutionHint=N
     Hints at the width x height of the device in mm, or the resolution of the x/y axis in units/mm.
 These may only be used where they apply to